agrasonal/Climate_Change_Data_Visualization/README.md

 Data Visualization is important not only to explore and analyze data in order to identify hidden patterns.
 But also to present and communicate these findings and insights to the intended audience.
 In other words, data visualization helps in putting across an important point which can be an insight, an observation, awareness or a call to action to make a decision.

 When a data visualization is designed, it is done so keeping the audience in mind.
 However, for the same creator, the objectives can be different based on the audiences.
 For example, a climate scientist can design a visualization of historical temperature data for both disseminating scientific knowledge within the climate science community or communicating to policymakers about key indicators and impacts.
 In the first case, the goal is exploratory analysis, while in the second case, the goal is presentation of results.
-Owing to these differences in who creates a visualization and who the audience is, the scenarios can involve very different approaches and techniques(___).
+Owing to these differences in who creates a visualization and who the audience is, the scenarios can involve very different approaches and techniques(Ref-https://research.tableau.com/sites/default/files/Kosara-C4PGV-2016.pdf).

 In today’s world where data really matters, it is important to create charts that communicate with the intended audience effectively and clearly.
 But, it isn’t always the case.
 From cluttering the charts with excessive information to communicating a completely inaccurate idea, there are many ways a visualization can fail to serve its intended purpose.
-These articles(____) & (___), discuss various criteria to gauge the effectiveness of a data visualization.
+These articles(Ref-https://www.perceptualedge.com/articles/visual_business_intelligence/data_visualization_effectiveness_profile.pdf) & (Ref-https://research.tableau.com/sites/default/files/Kosara-C4PGV-2016.pdf), discuss various criteria to gauge the effectiveness of a data visualization.
 Key parameters that can help us  understand the same are following:

 **Usefulness**: Provides the reader with information that is useful, unexpected and invites a different perspective of the data.
 For eg., a visualization can be eloquent in every way, but if it communicates information that is of no value, it is ineffective.